Get answers to your health care coverage questions.

 If you qualify for Medicaid (or CHIP), you can enroll any time – you do not have to wait for the open enrollment period.

 - I enrolled in a health plan or program and want to change to a different option.
 How can I do this?

-- You may only change your plan during Open Enrollment or Special Enrollment.
+- You may only change your plan during open enrollment or a special enrollment period.
 Once you enroll in a health plan or program, you cannot change your selection through change reporting unless you have a special enrollment Qualifying Life Event.
 If you do not have a Qualifying Life Event, please return during the next open enrollment period to pick a new plan.

 - Once I enroll and pay my premium, when does my health care coverage begin?

 - In most cases, if you enroll by the 15th of the month, your coverage will begin on the 1st day of the next month.
 If you enroll after the 15th of the month, in most cases your coverage will be delayed a month longer than if you had enrolled by the 15th.
 If you enroll during a special enrollment period and you are eligible due to a non-voluntary loss of your current affordable minimum essential coverage or you are eligible due to a marriage to a currently enrolled person, your coverage will begin on the first of the next month no matter what day you complete your enrollment in the preceding month.
 During the next open enrollment period, which starts on November 15, 2014, in order to have your coverage begin on January 1, 2015, you must enroll no later than December 15, 2014, and follow your carrier’s instructions on how and when to pay your premium.

 - I’ve just enrolled in a plan through Access Health CT.
 What happens next?